raghavmallampalli/DPLFVR-site/docs/dataset.markdown

 permalink: /dataset/
 ---

-The dataset has been opensourced [here](kaggle.com).
+The dataset has been opensourced here.
 <!-- TODO
-insert link for dataset, figure 1 and 2 from paper
+insert link for dataset
 -->
 It consists of 3 views, each containing 5 channels of data (R, G, B, dual pixel right and dual pixel left)
 ![Capture demonstration](./images/capture_demonstration.png){:style="display:block; margin-left:auto; margin-right:auto"}